Face the facts: Proper skin care essential

 — One of the most important strategies is proper hydration.

 Pure filtered water helps to hydrate from the inside out.
 Change your moisturizer from the heavy winter types to a lighter, calming moisturizer that will hydrate the skin and provide a layer of protection from irritants and pollution.
+You may also treat yourself to a well deserved Hydrafacial and other facial aesthetics services at your favorite spa.

 — Springtime also brings an increase in much needed sun exposure.